New Business, Discoverable From Day One | Discoverability Co

 Built the foundation early

-We stood up the owned assets before launch: the company presence, the founder's profiles, and the structured details search engines and AI tools rely on to understand who is who.
+We built the company site and the profile network before launch, with technical and on-page discipline from the first page: the company presence, the founder's profiles, and the structured details search engines and AI tools rely on to understand who is who.

 2